rachung2510/oppy/README.md

    - (2) Snare - 2 fingers (index & middle)
    - (3) Tom - 3 fingers (index, middle & ring)
    - (4) Crash - open palm
-But you can define your own transition names too.
 6. Once ```Reading...``` is printed, start doing your gestures.
 Try not to go beyond 60 BPM.
 Collect 100 gestures.
 7. Once 100 gestures have been performed, Ctrl-C to stop data collection.
 When prompted for your CSV filename, input your desired filename or just press Enter to set it as the gesture you previously inputted.